 Organisations within the automotive industry shall plan for the eventuality that the security measures applied to the vehicle or system may need to be enhanced.
 For example, for a given system, organisations might identify possible mitigations that could be needed to address future threats; who would be able to undertake them; and how; and implement any needed contingencies to permit this should it be required.
 Organisations should also consider what course of action they could take should a supplier no longer be able to support a system (for instance they are no longer in business).
 Such planning could mirror any similar activities and contingencies that are in place in case of safety recalls.

 Chairs note: text in red re-introduced after clarification from ITS/AD

 The vehicle manufacturer shall have a security update policy defining how they will support a vehicle post production.
+Requirements that shall apply to the security update policy of vehicles include:

+The vehicle manufacturer shall provide updates of the software on a vehicle for critical elements [over a reasonable timespan/for x years].

+The end-user should be informed [x years in advance] if the support for a vehicle or a vehicle component and/or the support for software updates comes to an end.

+The vehicle manufacturer should identify how the end-user would be informed about the termination of support for their vehicle

+The vehicle manufacturer should identify what actions may be taken to protect systems or vehicles in the event that they become unsafe due to cyber threats after the OEM has ceased providing support for those vehicles or systems.
+For example: Functions that were not required for the vehicle at the time of its homologation may be deactivated.

 Approval of vehicle type

 Approval of vehicle type shall only take place if the vehicle manufacturer’s cyber security management system has a current certificate of compliance.